 CCC for success

-In a competitive business environment, companies need to be effective stewards of their working capital.
+In a competitive global business environment, companies need to be effective stewards of their working capital.
 Actively monitoring changes in your CCC, and benchmarking to industry peers, can allow you to identify trends early and anticipate strategic pivots on the path forward.
 Optimizing CCC is powerful: It enables you and your business to be nimble and undertake the transformations required for a profitable, more sustainable future.